piotrmiskiewicz/kyma-environment-broker/docs/contributor/02-60-plan-configuration.md

 ## Configure Plan and Provider Details

-Every plan has its own configuration which allows you to specify a details of a plan.
+Every plan has its own configuration, which allows you to specify details of a plan.
 You can specify more than one plan as a key if the configuration is the same, for example:

 ```yaml
 plansConfiguration: